An overview into men’s health

 Although some men are finding ways to better their mental health, there are nevertheless concerns around stigma and suffering in silence.

-More than a third of men (35%) believe that men suffer in silence and that they don’t like to admit when they have a problem (34%).
-Footnote [1] And while more than a quarter of men aged 16-24 (28%) believe men who openly discuss mental health are being good role models, a near equal number (one in five or 21%) think men come across as weak talking about their mental health.
-Footnote [1]
+More than a third of men (35%) believe that men suffer in silence and that they don’t like to admit when they have a problem (31%).
+While one in five aged 16-24 believe men who openly discuss mental health are being good role models Footnote [1].

-And perhaps it’s of little surprise with nearly a quarter (24%) of this age group feeling more pressure than ever to look good, which is higher than any other age group surveyed.
-Footnote [1]
+And perhaps it’s of little surprise with one in six men (15%) feeling more pressure than ever to look good, which is highest amongst those aged 25-34 (19%) Footnote [1].

-But there is hope, with one in five men (20%) recognising there’s more to be done when it comes to giving men the confidence to be open about their health and wellbeing.
+But there is hope, with nearly one in five men (19%) recognising there’s more to be done when it comes to giving men the confidence to be open about their health and wellbeing.

 Can medical insurance help with your mental health?